 Now that your boards are filled with a nice assortment of quality pins, you're ready to start attracting your fellow pinners.
 Searching Pinterest for boards with the same titles as the boards you're already created is a great place to start.
 Make it a goal to follow pinners every day.
 About 5% will follow you back.

 7) Follow Back

 Some folks will follow you first.
 Follow them back.
 It makes them feel all warm and fuzzy and keeps them interested in what you're sharing.
 Some Pinterest marketers may be using a auto-follow/auto-unfollow tool.
 If they are, follow back quickly so they don't bail.

 If you've attracted 200+ followers you should be begin to schedule repins of your product/content pins and curated fellow pinner pins.
 Scheduled pins gain incredible visibility in the Pinterest SmartFeed, helping your pins to be present throughout the day - whenever a potential customer visits Pinterest.

 High-quality, impactful pins is the first step to attracting attention for your products/content.
 If you're the one wearing the design hat, but don't have any experience as a designer we have good news for you.
 Our 10 Design Tools for Pinterest Images post recommends many easy-to-use tools that can help novice designers create images that are more than refrigerator worthy.

 10) Optimize Images for Search

-The first and most important element when working to optimize your images for the Pinterest search engine is your description.
-It should be short and keyword rich, and should let pinners know exactly what they'll find when they visit your website.
-Also consider the names you give to your images.
-They should also be keyword rich, include some if not all of the title from the page it will be linking to.
+The first and most important element when working to optimize your pins for the Pinterest search engine is your description.
+Your description should be short and keyword rich, telling pinners know exactly what they'll find when they visit your website.
+In close second is the name you give to your pinnable image.
+It should also be keyword rich, include some if not all of the title from the page it will be linking to.

 12) Promote Popular Pins